1. Skywood Eco Adventure Park

 What was once the boiler room for a 19th-century woollen mill is now a state-of-the art climbing gym with Canada’s highest indoor ascent.
 If the 100-foot chimney climb sounds like too much, though, find your wall in one of two rooms, where there are 40 ropes and over 80 climbs to choose from whatever your skill level.
 There is also a new bouldering structure with a 17 degree wall, a 53 degree wall, an overhanging arête and a top out option for members.
 Beginner and advanced lessons and programs are available, as are change rooms, showers, lockers, equipment, and snacks and drinks.
 Open seven days a week.

 4 Cataraqui Street, Suite 103, Kingston

-Head to The Great Waterway’s Adventure Tours page for even more ways to get your adrenaline pumping this summer!
+Head to South Eastern Ontario’s Adventure Tours page for even more ways to get your adrenaline pumping this summer!